cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 The thing that I like the most, however, is that it seems to be a multi-use chain.
 You see a lot happening on this blockchain:

 * [Cat breeding games](https://www.prnewswire.com/news-releases/cryptokitties-the-worlds-first-ethereum-game-launches-today-660494083.html)
-* A proper cryptocurrency (named Ether)
+* A proper cryptocurrency (named [Ether](https://en.wikipedia.org/wiki/Ethereum))
 * Other cryptocurrencies (e.g.  [ERC-20](https://en.wikipedia.org/wiki/ERC20)) and [initial coin offerings](https://en.wikipedia.org/wiki/Initial_coin_offering)

-This seems like an ideal place to look for some analytics that might yield insights on how this chain works on a day-to-day basis.
-And, most interestingly to investors, how changes in usage might impact price.
+For these reasons, Ethereum seems like the blockchain most ripe for analysis.
+Specifically it would be interesting to find some analytics that might yield insights on how this chain works on a day-to-day basis.
+While not necessarily tied to predicting price, it would be of particular interest to investors to find something which connects, even indirectly, to future price.

 The Tale of Two Users
 ---